Module Leader

 Students will gain an understanding of the following key areas:

-• Businesses as actors in the system view of the ‘Doughnut Economy’.
+- The role of corporations as participants in the systemic view of planetary boundaries and the ‘Doughnut Economy’.

-• The motivation of corporations to go beyond ‘The business of business is business’ and what Sustainable Engineering can mean.
+- The motivation of corporations to transcend ‘The business of business is business’ and the implications of Sustainable Engineering.

-• The dimensions of ‘Environment-Social-Governance’ and how to select, measure, and monitor respective sustainability goals.
+- The dimensions of ‘Environment-Social-Governance’ (ESG) and methods for selecting, measuring, and monitoring respective sustainability goals.

-• The tools and strategies for corporations to develop sustainable business practices and processes (with real-world examples from the automotive industry).
+- The tools and strategies that corporations can employ to develop sustainable business practices and processes, such as the circular economy.

-• The practical challenges and opportunities facing businesses in integrating sustainability into their operations and value chains.
+- The practical challenges and opportunities businesses encounter when integrating sustainability into their operations and value chains.

-• The policies that governments and the regulatory environments can implement to promote more sustainable business practices.
+- The policies that governments and the regulatory environment can implement to promote more sustainable business practices.

 The skills gained in this course include (but are not limited to) fostering the ability to

-• assess critically sustainability metrics, business reporting and information, and the sustainability strategies of corporations; detect Greenwashing and Whitewashing,
+- assess critically sustainability metrics, business reporting and information, and the sustainability strategies of corporations; detect Greenwashing,

 Further notes